-With something between a primal warcry and pig’s squeal, the orc hopped into the air and brought her weapon down, Aaron hopping out of the way of the blow.
+With something between a primal warcry and pig’s squeal, the orc leaped into the air and brought her weapon down, Aaron hopping out of the way of the blow.
 The instant his feet touched the ground he sprung forward once again, lashing out a strike at the pig.

 Landing in the wild, unkempt grass below, Aaron soon found the pig woman looming above him, her hammer reared back and blotting out the harsh sun overhead.
 Cloaked in shadow, the pig woman prepared to deliver the finishing blow.

 The hammer fell from her hands, landing at her side with a loud thump.
 Out of her right eye, the shaft of a crossbow bolt extended.

 With several loud squeals of pain, she doubled back, grabbing at the projectile lodged in her cornea.
 The young legionary didn’t waste the chance.
 Grabbing his broadsword, Aaron sprung towards her trembling form, sinking the blade through her back.

 Seizing up, the pig woman let out a final hitched breath before slumping over.
 Aaron yanked the blade from her back, the pig monster flopping to the ground like a sack of potatoes.